Background pattern

 Use in elderly patients

-Your doctor will indicate the dose to take and should perform regular checks.
+Your doctor will indicate the dose to take and will perform periodic checks.

-Your doctor will indicate the dose to take and should perform regular checks.
+Your doctor will indicate the dose to take and will perform periodic checks.

-Use in patients with liver insufficiency
+Use in patients with liver failure

-The dose should be reduced to 1 tablet/day
+The dose should be reduced to 1 tablet/day.

 Long-term treatment

-perform quarterly checks, for example, kidney, liver, and blood tests.
+If you take aceclofenac for a long period, your doctor will perform quarterly checks, for example, kidney, liver, and blood tests.

-Consult your doctor or pharmacist immediately, go to the nearest hospital, or
+Consult your doctor or pharmacist immediately, go to the nearest hospital, or contact the Toxicology Information Service.
+Telephone 915 620 420.
+Bring this leaflet with you.

-If you forgot to take Aceclofenaco Vir
+If you forget to take Aceclofenac Vir

-Frequent(may affect up to 1 in 10 people) :
+Common (may affect up to 1 in 10 people):

-• Dizziness
+• Dizziness.

 • Increased liver enzymes.

-Infrequent (may affect up to 1 in 100 people)
+Uncommon (may affect up to 1 in 100 people)

-• Itching, skin rash, skin inflammation (dermatitis), and urticaria
+• Itching, skin rash, skin inflammation (dermatitis), and urticaria.

 • Increased urea, increased creatinine.

-Rare(may affect up to 1 in 1,000 people)
+Rare (may affect up to 1 in 1,000 people)

-• Heart failure, high blood pressure
+• Heart failure, high blood pressure.

-• Anemia
+• Anemia.

-• Severe allergic reaction, allergies,
+• Severe allergic reaction, allergies.

-• Vision anomalies
+• Vision disturbances.

 Very rare (may affect up to 1 in 10,000 people)

-• Violaceous skin spots, severe skin reactions.
+• Purple spots on the skin, severe skin reactions.

 • Liver damage (including hepatitis), increased alkaline phosphatase.